Angina is chest pain caused by an area of your heart not getting enough blood flow. It isn't a disease but a symptom of an underlying heart problem.

 It feels like a squeezing in your chest.
 It can also cause pain in your shoulders, neck, back, arms, or jaw.

 Angina isn't a disease.
-Rather, it's a symptom of an underlying heart problem, most often coronary artery disease or coronary microvascular disease.
+Instead, it's a symptom of an underlying heart problem, most often coronary artery disease (CAD) or coronary microvascular disease.

-As many as 7 million people in the United States may have angina.
+As many as 7 million people in the U.S. may have angina.
 It affects men and women equally.

 There are four main types of angina: